 20:51:06:02.01.
 Pharmacist-in-charge -- Defined, duties.
-An application for a permit to conduct a pharmacy as specified in § 20:51:06:02 shall indicate the pharmacist-in-charge.
-The term, pharmacist-in-charge, means a pharmacist manager or pharmacist permittee duly licensed in South Dakota who has been so designated by the employer.
+An application for a permit to conduct a pharmacy as specified in § 20:51:06:02 must indicate the pharmacist-in-charge.
+For purposes of this section, the term "pharmacist-in-charge," means a pharmacist manager or pharmacist permittee licensed in this state who has been designated by the pharmacy owner.

-The pharmacist-in-charge shall:
+The pharmacist-in-charge must:

-- (1) Be employed or contracted for pharmacy services at the pharmacy so licensed; - (2) Establish policy and procedure for the pharmacy; - (3) Supervise all pharmacy employees; and - (4) Establish recordkeeping systems for the purchase, safekeeping, storage, compounding, sale, and return of drugs.
+- (1) Be employed or under contract for pharmacy services at the pharmacy; - (2) Establish policy and procedure for the pharmacy; - (3) Supervise all pharmacy employees;

+(4) Establish recordkeeping systems for the purchase, safekeeping, storage, compounding, sale, and return of drugs; and